robbiet480/MineAdmin/README.md

 - Multi-user authentication
 - Power functions
 - Installer
+- Chat
+- Console
+- Log Viewing
+- Flat File support
+- Awesomeness

 ## Coming Soon
 - Plugins
-- Voice server Support (most likely TeamSpeak)
 - Player forum signature support (got a favorite server? get a custom built forum signature box with dynamic data of your stats)

 Installation
 ------------
-1. Set up hey0.
+1. Set up hMod.
 	1. Simply start Minecraft_Mod.jar once.
 It will fail.
 Stop it.
 	2. Open server.properties, change data-source to mysql.
 	3. Start Minecraft_Mod.jar again.
 It will create a mysql.properties file.
-	4. Import minecraft.sql into a database (preferrably minecraft)
-	5. Fill in the settings in mysql.properties
-	6. Start the server one last time
+	4. Do NOT import minecraft.sql yet!
 2. Checkout the files or download a tarball/zipball from [Github](http://github.com/robbiet480/MineAdmin)
 3. Move config.example.php to config.php and change the values to match.
+4. Import the minecraft.sql file into a database of your choice.
+Match the username, password, hostname and database name in both config.php and mysql.properties
+5. Start hMod
-4. Done!
+6. Done!

 ## Current contributors
 - robbiet480
 - dtang
+- Emirin
+- TheCrazyT

 ## Past contributors
 - Firestar